Trump listens in court as lawyers argue over whether to dismiss his classified documents case

 Jay Bratt, a prosecutor with special counsel Jack Smith's team, responded that there has never been another situation “remotely similar to this one.”

-Trump is accused of intentionally holding onto some of the nation’s most sensitive documents — only returning a fraction of them upon demand by the National Archives.
-Prosecutors say he urged his lawyer to hide records and to lie to the FBI by saying he no longer was in possession of them.
-He’s also accused of enlisting staff to delete surveillance footage that would show boxes of documents being moved around the property.
+Trump is accused of intentionally holding onto some of the nation’s most sensitive documents at his Mar-a-Lago estate — only returning a fraction of them upon demand by the National Archives.
+Prosecutors say he urged his lawyer to hide records and to lie to the FBI by saying he no longer was in possession of them and enlisted staff to delete surveillance footage that would show boxes of documents being moved around the property.

 “The court’s obligation is to strike the statute and say ‘Congress, get it right,’” Bove told Cannon.